-I want to talk a little bit about "courtesy".
+I want to talk a little bit about "".
 Very specifically about one kind of courtesy: telephone courtesy.
-Telephones, I have found; but telephone courtesy I have seldom discovered.
-You call somebody, and you hear, "Allo!
+Telephones, I have found in Ukraine; but telephone courtesy I have not yet discovered.
+You dial somebody, and you hear, "Allo!
 Allo!
 Yes!
 Yes!
 I am not listening!"
-And then click off .
+And then hang up.
 I think that maybe there is a better way of doing it.

-Sometime ago I gave this lecture to a group like yourselves, and three weeks later I visited the home of a leader and I thought, "What is that beside his phone ?
+Sometime ago I gave this lecture to a group like yourselves, and three weeks later I visited the home of a CBLT Center director and I thought, "What is that beside the telephone?
 A lecture on telephone courtesy!"
 It was right there beside the telephone.
 I was very pleased.
 I felt good.